bhirsch/subtheme/README.txt

 Installation
 ---------------
 Place the entire mtheme folder into your modules directory.
-Go to Administer -> Site building -> Modules and enable the Subtheme module.
+Go to Administer -> Modules and enable the Subtheme module.

 Recommended: